galahad42/Cerberus/README.md

 # Cerberus Battlesnake

-A battlesnake built which runs on luck, magic and a little Python.
+A battlesnake which runs on luck, magic and a little Python.